-7.3 Special LANmonitor icon for devices in a cluster or using Config Sync
+7.3 Special LANmonitor icon for cluster devices or those using Config Sync

 LANmonitor has a specific icon to mark devices that share their configuration via Config Sync.
 Also, the name of the configuration group (cluster name) is shown after the device name.
 LANmonitor thus makes it easier to see which devices share the same configuration.